City-Bureau/city-scrapers/docs/windows-remote-setup.md

 Once you've activated your virtual environment, you should see it appear in parenthesis:

 ```
-(cityscraperenv)$
+(venv)$
 ```
 To deactivate, type `deactivate`.
-To activate it, re-run the `source cityscraperenv/bin/activate` command.
+To activate it, re-run the `source venv/bin/activate` command.
 You'll want to activate the virtual environment when developing for the City Scrapers project.

 2. Continue on with the rest of the [installation instructions](https://github.com/City-Bureau/city-scrapers/blob/master/docs/02_installation.md).
 You will need to clone your repository and install the requirements in your virtual environment.